tebibu12-lab/ETS1296-15/README.md

 Capitalizes only the first character of the string and lowercases all others.
 # str.swapcase()
 Inverts the case of each character in the string.
+# str.index()
+The str.index() method in Python returns the index of the first occurrence of a specified substring in a string.
+If the substring is not found,it raises a ValueError.
+# str.find()
+The str.find() method in Python locates the first occurrence of a substring in a string.
+It returns the index if found, or -1 if not, making it safer than str.index().
+# str.startswith()
+This method in Python is used to check if a string starts with a specified prefix (substring).
+It returns True if the string begins with the given prefix, and False otherwise.